peen-wuuwuu/Hi-there-/README.md

 -MercFollowers now have increased health, regen, and cost 500g to purchase instead of the normal 1000g.
 Placed MercFollowers in different sections of each map for team variety and availability

--Added Hard Mode variants for Castello, Feitoria, and Grad (Modified objectives)
+-Added Hard Mode variants for Castello, Feitoria, Grad, Mt.
+Peak, Taiga (Modified for extra objectives/minibosses)

 **Balancing**